foundational-networks/PEEL/Omnet_Sims/README.md

 * Elmo
 * PEEL

 Because the sample experiment simulates only a single Broadcast operation, each scenario should complete in less than two minutes.
 After running the commands above, the Collective Completion Time (CCT) results for all evaluated techniques will be stored in: ```PEEL/Omnet_Sims/dc_simulations/simulations/sims/extracted_results/archive```.
+Also, the figures are plotted and stored in ```PEEL/Omnet_Sims/dc_simulations/simulations/sims/extracted_results/figs```.

 The output should look similar to the following: